Skip to content

 MV-command-in-Linux

-When it comes to working on the Linux OS renaming files and directories is a common daily task for a system administrator.
-It is a routine operation that can be carried out whether you are using the command line or the GUI.
 The CLI is a particularly potent tool when compared to the GUI (or Graphical User Interface).
-This is partially due to the fact that you can rename files in bulk or even schedule the scripts to do it at a specific time.
+This is partially because you can rename files in bulk or even schedule the scripts to do it at a specific time.

-See the following guides to learn more: How to fix SU authentication failure and Sudo Permission denied Prompt in Ubuntu, Linux Cheat Sheet: The Linux Command Line, How to install Windows Subsystem for Linux on Windows 11 via the Command line, and Microsoft Store, How to get Domain information using WHOIS Command in Linux.
+See the following guides to learn more: How to fix SU authentication failure and Sudo Permission denied Prompt in Ubuntu, Linux Cheat Sheet: The Linux Command Line,

-The CLI is a particularly potent tool when compared to the GUI (or Graphical User Interface).
-This is partly due to the fact that you can rename files in batch and or schedule the scripts to do it at a specific time.
 Bash is a command generator that normally operates in a text window where users enter instructions to trigger operations Linux OS.
 A shell script is a file that contains commands that Bash can read and execute.
 Apart from having the rename or file moving command (mv), there are thousands of other Bash commands that are worth knowing as a system administrator.

-If will like to read about Git, see the following guides: Git command not found: How to fix Git is not recognized as an internal or external command, Git Vulnerability: Git for Windows uninstaller is vulnerable to DLL hijacking when run under the SYSTEM user account
+If will like to read about Git, see the following guides: Git command not found: How to fix Git is not recognized as an internal or external command.
+Git Vulnerability: Git for Windows uninstaller is vulnerable to DLL hijacking when run under the SYSTEM user account.

 What is BASH?